berragerman/tennisTournamentSimulator/README.md

 This layer contains classes for accessing external resources such as file systems, web services, smtp, and so on.
 These classes should be based on interfaces defined within the application layer.

-### WebUI
+### WebApi

-This layer is a single page application based on Angular 12 and ASP.NET Core 5.
+This layer is an ASP.NET Core 6 API.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.